alifyandra/angular-video-page/README.md

 ## Development server

+Make sure that the backend server is properly running along with the database (instructions available on the backend repo).
+Once that is done, this app is hardcoded to request at `http://localhost:8080` for the backend.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding